rickkas7/DHT22Gen3_RK/README.md

 # DHT22Gen3 Library

 There's been a problem with DHT22 libraries on Gen 3 devices (Argon, Boron, Xenon).
-Interrupt latency causes it to miss-interpret bits for interrupt-based libraries (like PietteTech_DHT) and bit-banging isn't much better.
+Interrupt latency causes it to misinterpret bits for interrupt-based libraries (like PietteTech_DHT) and bit-banging isn't much better.
 The narrowest pulse is 26-28 us.

 I created a new library, DHT22Gen3_RK, that takes an entirely different approach.
 It uses the nRF52 I2S peripheral not to capture sound data, but as a DMA-based digital signal sampler.
 It can grab a full DHT22 sample into a 360 byte buffer at a 512 kHz sampling rate.
 It doesn't require any interrupts, no timers are required, and it's completely non-blocking.
 It doesn't have to disable interrupts or thread swapping.